akeneo/pim-docs/cookbook/form_customization/add_a_new_tab_to_product_edit_form.rst

             tags:
                 - { name: pim_enrich.view_element, type: pim_product_edit.form_tab, position: 95 }

-And that's it !
+And that's it!
 You can now add everything you want in your tab.